Friday, August 26, 2016

 Friday, August 19, 2016

-One person’s junk is another person’s treasure
+One person’s junk is another person’s treasure, Isla Mujeres Mexico

-Don Cosi - on the wharf near Ballyhoo Restaurant
+Don Cosi on the wharf near Ballyhoo Restaurant

 Early in the morning, while walking Sparky among the cluster of beached fishing boats near the Ballyhoo Restaurant, I noticed an elderly local gentleman sitting on the nearby wharf.

-He was manually crushing a pile of aluminum beverage cans; one by one.
+He was manually crushing a pile of aluminum beverage cans, one by one.

 Heading off to the metal recycler